meddhawi/binar-kinobi-backend/README.md

 * Code uses Node.JS
 * [Sequelize](https://sequelize.org/) ORM is used.
 * Postgres is required for development
+* Run the postman API using the link `http://localhost:3000/`

 ### Setup for development
 * clone repo `git remote add origin https://github.com/meddhawi/binar-kinobi-challenge.git`